Merkov77/Dantejsr/readme.md

 	})
 </pre>

-In this example all the properties assigned to btn1 will devote themselves to each element HTML (in this case buttons) with the same high-class identifier.
-The same thing for btn2.
+In this example, all the properties assigned to btn1 will be applied to each html element (in this case, buttons) with the same class identifier.
+The same for btn2.

-To use Dantejsr can be a great advantage in multiple senses, It is easy, dynamic, interactive, flexible, and you have the possibility of extending They Give like object.
-You should not worry about the process of obtaining of elements in variables, neither suchlike nothing, only of creating like an artist of the frontend.
-The method common also proves to be very practical then, you can assign logical instructions to multiple elements with identifiers of class shared.
+Using Dantejsr can be a great advantage in multiple ways, it is easy, dynamic, interactive, flexible and has the possibility to extend Dan as an object.
+You don't have to worry about the process of converting elements to variables, or anything like that, you'll just be busy developing like a frontend artist.
+The common method is also very practical because you can assign logical instructions to multiple elements with shared class identifiers.

 Author: José Mavo, <jose.mavo.125@gmail.com>